 Taxpayer Relief Act of 1997

-Harvard Summer School files a form 1098-T with the Internal Revenue Service for every student who is enrolled in at least one course during the 2014 summer term and has at least one charge and corresponding payment during the 2015 tax year.
+The Division of Continuing Education files a form 1098-T with the Internal Revenue Service for every student who is enrolled in at least one Summer School course during the 2015 calendar year and has at least one charge and corresponding payment during the 2015 tax year.
 A 1098-T form is sent to all students whether or not they must file US taxes.
 Students are encouraged to provide the Summer School with their Social Security number or Taxpayer ID number for their enrollment and financial information to be filed correctly with the Internal Revenue Service.

 Students may choose to receive their 1098-T forms electronically or via US mail.
-Students who choose to receive their forms electronically receives an e-mail notification when their forms are available to download.
+Students who choose to receive their forms electronically will receive an e-mail notification when their forms are available to download.
 Returning students may select this option at any time during the year by logging onto the Affiliated Computer Services (ACS) tax reporting services website.
 ACS is the provider of the 1098-T forms for Summer School students.
 The website is secure and all information is confidential.
 Returning students may visit the ACS website and select the option “Access My Record” for the link that will allow them to receive their forms electronically.
 Students log in with either their DCE ID number or their Social Security number and password, which is different from the DCE or Harvard PIN.
 It is the password students set up when they first log into the 1098-T website.
 There is online help on the website for students who don’t remember their password.
 New students must create a personal identification number (PIN) before they are allowed access to their information.
 Returning students should use the PINs they created in previous years.

 A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the ACS website.
-Paper copies are mailed to students by January 31, 2015.
-Students should verify and update their mailing address and e-mail address online before December 31, 2014, to ensure prompt delivery and receipt of their 1098-T forms.
+Paper copies will be mailed to students by February 1, 2016.
+Students should verify and update their mailing address and e-mail address online before December 31, 2015, to ensure prompt delivery and receipt of their 1098-T forms.